 Net position represents the residual interest in the College's assets and deferred outflows of resources after liabilities and deferred inflows of resources are deducted.
 Net position consists of three categories: net investment in capital assets, restricted and unrestricted.
 Net investment in capital assets reflects the equity in capital assets, after deducting any debt associated with the acquisition of the capital assets.
 Restricted for external purposes primarily includes scholarships and funds held by the New Jersey Community College Consortium for Workforce and Economic Development that are subject to regulations or restrictions governing their use.
-Unrestricted net position is available to the College for general purposes, some of which is internally designated for COVID-19 expenses, information technology initiatives, enrollment growth/student success initiatives, deferred capital maintenance projects, academic initiatives, new sports programs, other capital programs and online program investment.
+Unrestricted net position is available to the College for general purposes, some of which is internally designated for student and financial software upgrades, information technology initiatives, enrollment growth/student success initiatives, deferred capital maintenance projects, academic initiatives, new sports programs, other capital programs and online program investment.

-MANAGEMENT'S DISCUSSION AND ANALYSIS (Required Supplementary Information) Years ended June 30, 2022 and 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Required Supplementary Information) Years ended June 30, 2023 and 2022

 The statements of net position present the College's current and non-current assets, deferred outflow of resources, liabilities, deferred inflow of resources and the resultant net position.
 The statements of revenues, expenses and changes in net position show the College's revenues and expenses segregated into operating and non-operating sections.
 It is important to note that the state and county appropriations, which are essential to the College's operations, are recorded as non-operating revenues.
-In addition, the College recorded \$1,852,541 of CARES grant revenues as nonoperating revenues.
-Therefore, the operating revenues less operating expenses show an operating loss of (\$11,466,618) and (\$11,166,343) for fiscal years ended June 30, 2022 and 2021, respectively, and after adding the non-operating revenues shows income before other revenues of \$425,958 and \$1,954,794 for the fiscal years ended June 30, 2022 and 2021, respectively.
+In addition, the College recorded \$2,022,005 of CARES Act revenues as nonoperating revenues in the 2023 fiscal year.
+Therefore, the operating revenues less operating expenses show an operating loss of (\$11,577,739) and (\$11,466,618) for fiscal years ended June 30, 2023 and 2022 respectively, and after adding the non-operating revenues shows income before other revenues of \$1,761,004 and \$425,958 for the fiscal years ended June 30, 2023 and 2022, respectively.
 The statements of cash flows show the sources and uses of the College's cash for operating activities, non-capital financing activities, capital and related financing activities, and investing activities.